 There are many ways to use a compound butter for turkey beyond turkey!

-- Try it in riced mashed potatoes or whipped sweet potatoes.
+- Mashed potatoes - Stir into riced potatoes or whipped sweet potatoes.

-- Use it to butter rolls or toasted bread.
+- Bread/rolls - Spread on warm dinner rolls or toasted bread.

-- Smear it on a slice of this naturally gluten-free cornbread.
+- Cornbread - Smear on a slice of your naturally gluten-free cornbread.

 If the compound butter is cold and solidified, allow it to soften at room temperature to use for the best flavor.